annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 # AI Based Calanus Detection and Measurement
-A Flask web application that automatically detects and measures Calanus in images with the use of object detection and other computer vision techniques..
+A Flask web application that automatically detects and measures Calanus in images with the use of object detection and other computer vision techniques.

 <!-- TABLE OF CONTENTS -->
 <details>